 While local policy makers were polarized when asked about gun control in general terms, they expressed more bipartisan support on some specific policies.
-While local policymakers were generically polarized on gun control, they showed more bipartisan support for some specific specific policies.
 We asked participating lawmakers about six gun control policies: banning the sale of assault weapons, seizing guns from people reported to be threatening, mandatory waiting periods before purchasing a gun, only allowing people over 21 to buy guns, limiting the number of guns an individual can own, and training teachers to carry guns at school.
 Of these policies, the imposition of a waiting period garnered the most bipartisan support, with 77% of Democrats and 38% of Republicans in its favor.

 Democrats strongly supported the waiting period and assault ban policies, and expressed high levels of support for all policies except the arming of teachers.
 Republicans, on the other hand, expressed the second highest level of support for arming teachers, and extremely low support for the limiting of the number of guns per individual.
 They also expressed considerably less support for an assault weapons ban than their Democratic counterparts.
 Even gun owners - who make up 38% of the respondent sample - strongly favor waiting periods and the removal of guns from risky people, although they are not in favor of an assault weapons ban.
 While it is clear that some of these policies lack the support necessary for implementation, removing guns from threatening individuals and imposing a waiting period on gun purchases show more potential to be enacted.
 Support for each policy can be observed in Figure 2, below.